LuticaCANARD/LuticaCANARD.github.io/public/Posts/Query.md

 __SLOW BRAIN FREQUENCY__

-__higher suicidal, higher stress, highest aloneness....
-IDK I CAN SOLVE WITHOUT SUICIDE__
+~~__higher suicidal, higher stress, highest aloneness....
+IDK I CAN SOLVE WITHOUT SUICIDE__~~

+__HIGHIST SUICIDAL CAN BE REDUCED BY HAPPYNESS, AND FRIENDSHIP.
+MAY I CAN SOLVE THIS PROBLEM BY THIS CHANCE.__